SanForgeStudio/LuaNodeEditor/README.md

 <img width="400" alt="nodeeditor" src="https://github.com/SanForgeStudio/LuaNodeEditor/assets/97965051/bd82fdb3-890e-4bff-80c5-f7a8f9b66be4">

-# Simplicity Meets Power
+# Why Visual Programming?
-Embrace coding without the intimidation of knowledge.
-The Lua Node Editor simplifies Lua programming through a visual language, making it an ideal starting point for beginners, professionals and experts that wish to understand lua better.
+Simplicity Meets Power, embrace coding without the intimidation of having knowledge.
+The Lua Node Editor simplifies Lua programming through a visual language, making it an ideal starting point for no experienced beginners, professionals and experts that wish to understand Lua better.
 The overall idea of this tool is to ensure everyone can profit and integrate it to your own system both games, mods and software and to customize it how you like.

 The overall application idea in a flowchart:

 <img alt="flowchart" src="https://github.com/SanForgeStudio/LuaNodeEditor/assets/97965051/12b3d742-63d8-478a-94a2-58c566f9b19e" width="300" />

+# Why Choose us?
+Our tool is not designed to work with only one application like many game engine have, but instead it is designed to be used with any Lua powered application.
+You can see our tool a combination of Visual Studio + Lua + Google Scratch into one.

 # License?
-The Lua Node Editor is a 'Proprietary Licenced' application that is not open source.
+The Lua Node Editor is a **Proprietary Licenced** application that is not open source.